-As part of Frederick County’s 275th Anniversary Celebratory year, the Frederick County 275 Planning Committee is holding a community contest to redesign the County flag.
+As part of Frederick County’s 275th Anniversary Celebratory year, the Frederick County 275 Planning Committee held a community contest to redesign the County flag.

-Three semi-finalists have been selected and the three designs have moved forward to the public voting round that will end on Saturday, June 10 at 10 p.m., with the conclusion of the 275th Jubilee event.
-The contest winner will receive a cash prize of $1,275 and a full-size flag with their design.
+Three finalists were selected and the three designs moved forward to the public voting round that ended on Saturday, June 10 at 10 p.m., with the conclusion of the 275th Jubilee event.
+The contest winner would receive a cash prize of $1,275 and a full-size flag with their design.

 “Frederick County values the arts, and we want to encourage talented artists of all ages to participate in the contest to redesign our flag.”
 County Executive Jessica Fitzwater said in a Press Release.

-The three semi-final designs were selected by the County Flag Contest Selection Committee.
+The three final designs were selected by the County Flag Contest Selection Committee.
 The Committee reviewed 137 designs in total.
 The designs were evaluated based on three criteria: simplicity; color scheme; and narrative.